DenisChatenay/denischatenay.github.io/about.md

 permalink: /about/
 ---

-I currently work as system and network administrator at S3 Technologies, largest MSP Serving Greater Montreal & Toronto areas.
+I currently work as a team lead system and network administrator at Beyond Technologies.

 My resume is available on [linkedin](https://www.linkedin.com/in/denischatenay).